yesdevnull/gsxwsapi/README.md

 # GSX Web Services API
-A PHP Class by Dan "_theblahman_" Barrett
+A PHP Class by Dan "theblahman" Barrett

 This class is intended for AASPs only